 Kaj Briscoe is currently working very closely with the City’s Project Manager, Rudy Booiman.
 We are well aware of the delay in construction, which has been caused partly by a delay in a formal construction schedule.
 Kaj is arranging for us to meet with the City to review any difficulties with the construction schedule and to hasten progress in the construction process.
 At this meeting, we will also be requesting an update of the construction budget outlining expenses to date.
+A contract to seek a reliable home insurer like FAHW will also be documented.

 In a separate meeting, we will be getting-together with the various sub-trades to discuss ways to expedite the current construction and further advance any time savings for the interior of the building